 Sage Enterprise Intelligence can help you overcome that feeling of being lost in a sea of data.
-This business intelligence solution integrates easily with Sage X3, Sage 300 ERP, and most ERP systems for a seamless experience from day one.
+This business intelligence solution integrates easily with Sage EM (formerly known as Sage X3), Sage 300cloud (formerly known as Sage 300), and most ERP systems for a seamless experience from day one.
 You can tie multiple databases together for real-time reporting and manage reports, sales pipelines, and more with drag and drop functionality.

 Take a test drive today of Sage Enterprise Intelligence with IWI Consulting Group.
 You’ll never go back to your old method of business intelligence reporting again once you’ve tried Sage Enterprise Intelligence.

 IWI Consulting Group helps Canadian businesses and non-profits choose and adapt the best enterprise resource planning (ERP) software for their needs.
 Small to mid-sized companies will find the help and resources they need to choose the right software at the right value.
 For more information, visit IWI Consulting Group or call 1-866-916-3851.